azfarkhoja305/coursera-ML-in-python/README.md

 This repository contains:
 * Python implementation of certain assignments I completed as part of the Machine Learning course by Andrew Ng on Coursera.
 The assignments were originally implemented in Octave.
 * Self implemented pet projects
-Digit recognition using the entire MNIST Dataset is one such example for now
+Handwritten Digit recognition using the entire MNIST Dataset is one such example for now

 ## Contents